Slow or Poor Infant Weight Gain

 his or her previous curve

-Always talk with your baby's doctor if you need more information.
+Always talk with your baby's healthcare provider if you need more information.